LundOgBendsen/JakartaEE10/Examples/CDI-Ex-SE-HelloWorld/README.txt

 How to run:
-Run the class: src/main/java/dk/lundogbendsen/cdi/Main.java as a Java Application.
-See console output.
+Run the class: src/main/java/dk/lundogbendsen/cdi/HelloCDI.java as a Java Application.